Child Abuse and Neglect Prevention Organizations

 The National Children's Advocacy Center provides prevention, intervention, and treatment services to physically and sexually abused children and their families with a child-focused team approach.
 NCAC also operates the Southern Regional Children's Advocacy Center, which provides education and training to support the development of Children's Advocacy Centers nationwide.Training Specific:

 The NCAC is one of the providers of training for professionals working with abused children and their families.
 These trainings are both multidisciplinary and discipline-specific.
-Training resources include:
+See list of trainings and training opportunities

 National Coalition to Prevent Child Sexual Abuse and Exploitation